spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 # Troubleshoot the Ocean Controller Version 2

+This topic is intended to help you troubleshoot your Ocean Controller Version 2.

+If you still encounter issues, contact Support via [online chat or email](https://spot.io/support/).

+##  Upgrade from Ocean Controller Version 1 to Version 2

+###  "Helm command not found" Log During Installation Via Script

+The script installation of Ocean Controller Version 2.0 is based on Helm.

+To resolve this issue, ensure Helm is installed on your machine before starting the installation process.

+You can install Helm by running `install helm—https://helm.sh/docs/intro/install​`.

+###  "Metrics server already installed" Log After Using Helm to Install the Controller

+This issue occurs because the **metric server** is already installed in your cluster.
+By default, the Helm Chart for the Ocean Controller installs the metric-server as a dependency.

+The metric server is a pod that helps Ocean collect data related to the memory and CPU usage of all the pods in the cluster, and is used for the Ocean Right Sizing feature.

+To resolve this issue, add `--set metrics-server.deployChart=false` to the helm install command.

+###  "Different controller versions detected.
+Please remove the old version controller.
+Old version controller pod(s)" Log in Your Ocean Cluster

+This log message appears when the old (Version 1) and new (Version 2) Ocean Controllers run concurrently in your Kubernetes cluster.

+The Version 2 Ocean Controller pod will not perform actions until the Version 1 Ocean Controller pod is deleted.
+This approach prevents conflicts between the two Ocean Controllers, each having different behaviors.

+To resolve this issue, remove the Ocean Controller Version 1 replicas.

+## Ocean Controller for **AWS K8s** Does Not Report Heartbeat to Ocean Cluster

 If your Ocean Controller for **AWS K8s** is not reporting a heartbeat to the Ocean cluster, use this troubleshooter to resolve the issue.
 Complete each step according to the sequence.

-## Step 1: Check the Configuration
+### Step 1: Check the Configuration

-Check the configuration of your `configMap.yaml` and ensure that the spotinst.cluster-identifier is the same as `controllerClusterId` (Cluster Identifier) in the Ocean configuration.
+Check the configuration of your `configMap.yaml` and ensure that the `spotinst.cluster-identifier` is the same as `controllerClusterId` (Cluster Identifier) in the Ocean configuration.

 To view the controller configmap currently applied to your cluster, run the following command: